fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p style="text-align: justify;"><b>Storage Gateway</b><a href="https://docs.aws.amazon.com/storagegateway/latest/userguide/WhatIsStorageGateway.html">[1]</a><a href="https://aws.amazon.com/storagegateway/">[2]</a><a href="https://digitalcloud.training/aws-storage-gateway/">[3]</a></p>
 <ul>
   <li>Hybrid cloud storage service that helps to merge on-primes resources with cloud</li>
+  <li></li>
   <li>Types:
     <ul>
-      <li>File Gateway caching local files in on-premise side.
+      <li><a href="https://aws.amazon.com/storagegateway/file/">File Gateway</a> caching local files in on-premise side.
 It extends on-primises storage and helps with migration.
-The data goes to AWS to Storage Gateway or S3</li>
+The data goes to AWS to Storage Gateway or S3.
+It uses NFS protocol.</li>
       <li>Volume gateway is a kind of backup drive in on-premise.
 It can help in migration.
-The data does throught Storage Gateway to S3</li>
+The data does throught Storage Gateway to S3.
+They are mounted using block-based protocols (iSCSI), and it cannot be used over long distances such as by the workers in remote locations.</li>
-      <li><a href="https://aws.amazon.com/storagegateway/vtl/">Tape gateway</a> help the migration sending data throught Storage Gateway to Tape Archive (S3 Glacier) in AWS</li>
+      <li><a href="https://aws.amazon.com/storagegateway/vtl/">Tape gateway</a> help the migration sending data throught Storage Gateway to Tape Archive (S3 Glacier) in AWS.
+It is a backup solution not a file system.</li>
     </ul>
   </li>
   <li>Simplify storage management and reduce costs for key hybrid cloud storage use cases</li>